dbos-inc/dbos-docs/docs/python/programming-guide.md

 This tutorial shows you how to build a simple Python app with DBOS.
 It highlights how DBOS **durable execution** makes your apps resilient to any failures.
-Our app records greetings to two different systems: Postgres and an online guestbook Thanks to durable execution, it always writes to both systems consistently, even if interrupted or restarted at any point.
+We'll build an app that records greetings to two different systems: Postgres and an online guestbook.
+Thanks to durable execution, it always writes to both systems consistently, even if interrupted or restarted at any point.

 This guide assumes you have a Postgres database running locally.